-Having lived and worked in the New Forest national park for nearly a decade, we know it well and can promise you and your family a friendly welcome!
+Having lived and worked in the New Forest national park for nearly a decade, we know it well and can promise you and your family a friendly welcome whether you’re in the forest for a day trip, weekend break or annual holiday.
 We are sharing with you our favourite places, things to do and activities around the New Forest area and also a few suggestions of places to take some chill time after all your activity!

 If you are heading to the New Forest in Hampshire and want to hire a motorhome or campervan, there are a number of providers in and around the area.
 Just Google ‘new forest motorhome hire’ or ‘new forest campervan hire’ to find the best deals.

 You can also find hotels and places to stay through our partner Booking.com, click here for the best prices and special offers.

 If you prefer to pitch a tent for a spot of New Forest camping, the head to Camping in the Forest for a great selection of sites with open access to the forest.

 Map of Things to Do in the New Forest

 - 24-7 board sports | Kite & Wind-Surfing